-When watching movies or TV shows about the American college experience, one of the most glorified aspects are the residence halls or dormitories, often referred to simply as dorms.
-Prior to my first year in college this was one of the aspects I was most nervous, yet excited about.
+In movies and TV shows about the American college experience, one of the most glorified aspects are the residence halls or dormitories, often referred to simply as dorms.
+Prior to my first year in college this was one of the aspects I was most nervous yet excited about.
 Would I get along with my roommate?
 How close would I be to my classes?
 Would I have to share one bathroom with a dozen other people?
 These questions flooded my head weeks before move-in day and part of me could not wait to be out on my own while another part was anxious for the future.

 Thankfully, some of the memories that I made while living on campus turned out to be some of my best memories so far and I am extremely grateful that I was able to experience this.
 While no situation is perfect I highly recommend that all incoming students spend at least their first year living on campus for several reasons.

 One of the biggest benefits to living on campus is the convenience of having everything you need only a few minutes away.
 Whether this is class, school events, dining halls, libraries, and even the gym it makes the transition into university life much easier when everything is so conveniently located.
 There were even days where I found myself rolling out of bed, brushing my teeth, and heading out to my class that was only five minutes aways.
 I was even able to find a job my second year at the student union, also only a brief ten minute walk away from my dorm.
 Working here allowed me to meet new people and work closely with the organizations on campus while also being able to make money somewhere so close to where I was living.
-Additionally, being close to professor’s offices and libraries helped make reaching out for help and late night study sessions much easier to manage.
+Additionally, being close to professor’s offices and libraries made it easier to reach out for help or schedule late night study sessions.
 Statistics have even shown that students who live on campus their first year tend to do better academically than those who do not.

 Furthermore, making friends is much easier when you are constantly surrounded by other students.
-My freshman year I found it was much easier to make friends when I could easily attend meetings for many different organizations just a few minutes from where I was living.
+During my freshman year, I found it was much easier to make friends when I could easily attend meetings for many different organizations just a few minutes from where I was living.
 Along with the hundreds of student organizations my school had to offer, there were also weekly events held in my dorm that made it possible to meet others living in the same area as me.
-Every week my school held dozens of events on campus whether these were academic enhancement programs, guest lecturers, social events, and sporting events.
+Every week my school held dozens of events on campus, including academic enhancement programs, guest lecturers, social events, and sporting events.
 Being just a few minutes away from everything encouraged me to get involved with my school in every way possible which led to great connections, career opportunities, and new friends.

-While there are dozens of benefits to living on campus and I highly recommend this to all incoming students it is only fair that I also mention some of the negative aspects that come with living in a dorm.
+While there are dozens of benefits to living on campus and I highly recommend this to all incoming students, it is only fair that I also mention some of the negative aspects that come with living in a dorm.
 One of the biggest issues I had while living on campus was not having a car.
-Oftentimes this meant I had to rely on friends or uber if I wanted to go anywhere that wasn’t walking distance from campus.
+Oftentimes this meant I had to rely on friends or ride-sharing apps like Uber if I wanted to go anywhere that wasn’t walking distance from campus.
 Although buses were also an option, public transportation is fairly limited by my university and typically only used to go to and around campus.
 There were times I remember feeling trapped on campus because I didn’t have a car to leave with.
-Also, the sizes of rooms can vary from being spacious to feeling like a shoebox and this is can often just be determined by luck.

 Homesickness is also a common issue and bound to strike at some point during the year especially for those who are far from home.
 Although I lived a short distance from my house even I found myself missing my family back home at the beginning of the school year.
 Fortunately, through staying involved on campus and having a supportive group of friends the homesickness can easily be alleviated.